Some prepositions are used to talk about time

 16. The preposition "to" is used to show simultaneity (two things are happening at the same time).
 For example, "She woke up to the sound of music".

 A preposition is a word that is used before a noun or pronoun to show its position or relation clearly in a sentence.
-There are different kinds of prepositions in English Grammar and every preposition has its specific usage.
+There are different kinds of prepositions in English Grammar, and every preposition has its specific usage.
 They are very tricky and need super close attention to be used correctly.
 The correct use of prepositions is tested in every competitive examination.
 Therefore, it is very important to know about each usage of a preposition for its correct use.
-It confuses in most situations and one can't decide which preposition he should use.
+It confuses in most situations, and one can't decide which preposition to use.

-Some of the most difficult English grammar problems have to do with using "from" incorrectly.
-There are many common errors using "from" incorrectly in the English Language, and they make the English language system very hard to understand.
+Some of the most difficult English Grammar problems have to do with using "from" incorrectly.
+There are many common errors while using "from" incorrectly in the English Language, and they make the English language system very hard to understand.

 The preposition "from" is a technical term that can be used for a number of things.
 This article will attempt to explain the various uses of the preposition "from".